airbnb/synapse/README.md

 ##### Zookeeper #####

-This watcher retrieves a list of servers from zookeeper.
+This watcher retrieves a list of servers and also service config data from zookeeper.
 It takes the following mandatory arguments:

 * `method`: zookeeper